Ettore DeGrazia: Education

 With almost no possessions, DeGrazia caught a ride, and headed for Tucson.
 With fifteen dollars in his pocket, he enrolled at the University of Arizona in 1933.
 He played his trumpet at night, and landscaped at the University of Arizona during the day, in order to pay for his classes.
 He studied music and received his first bachelor's degree in Art Education.
 His second bachelor's degree was in Fine Arts.
 DeGrazia would eventually go back to school to earn a master's degree in Art Education in 1945.

 In 1936, DeGrazia met Alexandra Diamos while attending classes at the University of Arizona, and that same year, they married.
 Her father was a business man who owned many of the largest movie theatres in Southern Arizona.
 One of his businesses was the Lyric theatre, located in Bisbee, Arizona.
 Alexandra and DeGrazia moved to Bisbee where he managed his father-in-law's theatre.
-The couple had three children Lucia Anite, Nicholas Domenic, and Kathleen Louise.
+The couple had three children Lucia De Grazia, Nicholas Domenic, and Kathleen Louise.

 Although DeGrazia was making a living, he was not happy with this work.
 Any money he could save went towards art supplies.
 Any extra time he had went to his art.
 He was searching, trying to find his own style.
 In 1941, Arizona Highways magazine began to publish DeGrazia's images.
 He met many other famous, and soon-to-be famous, artists.
 In 1942, DeGrazia traveled to Mexico City where he met Diego Rivera, Mexico's master muralist.
 Rivera was taken with DeGrazia's artistic talent and agreed to take him on as an apprentice.
 DeGrazia assisted Rivera with murals at the Palacio Nacional and the Hospital de Jesus.
 DeGrazia also worked with José Clemente Orozco during this apprenticeship.
 The two Mexican masters sponsored an exhibition of DeGrazia's paintings at the Palace of Fine Art in Mexico City during 1942.
 During this period, America was enforcing the draft for WWII.
 Rivera wrote a letter to the United States government attempting to buy time for DeGrazia in order for him to complete his apprenticeship and keep him out of the military.

 The two artists sponsored an exhibit of his paintings at Palacio de Bellas Artes in 1942, and DeGrazia was also featured in Mexico City's Hoy Magazine.
 This was to be DeGrazia's first big exhibition.